 Answer: Tutors must be patient, flexible and willing to partner as an equal with an adult learner.
 Tutors help learners pursue their personal goals by improving their basic skills through customized lessons.
 If you are compassionate, patient, flexible and interested in helping someone else achieve their goals, tutoring is for you!

 Question: How do I get started?

 Answer: The first step is to complete an “ABCs of Washtenaw Literacy”.
-Click here to see upcoming dates.
-This will provide you with details on your volunteer options.
-Then, you need to complete the other steps listed on our orientation web page. (link)
+Click here to see upcoming dates and register.
+This 1-hour meeting will provide you with details on your volunteer options.

 Question: How long is the tutoring commitment?

 Answer: Tutors meet with learners 1.5-2 hours per week.
 Personal Tutors (those working one-on-one or in clusters) commit for 6 months.
 Open tutoring tutors (those tutoring at pre-determined times/locations) have a more flexible duration of commitment.
 Because the nature of our work is so rewarding, many tutors stay with Washtenaw Literacy for 3 years or more.

 Answer: Washtenaw Literacy provides training, mentoring and ongoing professional development to all our tutors.
 Our 15-hour Core Tutor Training is recommended for all tutors.
 It is very interactive and combines both research and best-practices in adult education to prepare tutors for the practical realities of the work you’ll be doing.